madison-college-rails/git-workshop-spring-2014/BASICS.md

 # Staged changes are not shown by the standard diff command.
 git diff

-# To see the changes staged for the next commit, use the --cached option.
+# To see the changes staged for the next commit, use the --staged option.
-git diff --cached
+git diff --staged

 # Make a change in your file.
 echo "Fix problem quickly with galvanized jets." >> <USERNAME>.txt